BelleEpine/Akizuki/README.md

 * In \Akizuki\Akizuki\config.py , enter the bot token and prefix you would like to use, **OR** into config.txt with the token first and prefix separated by a line.
 * Either run runbot.bat or manually run \Akizuki\Akizuki\Akizuki.py on the command line.

-# Contact
-* t1mtimmy at live.com

 # Etc.

-*Akizuki is named after the WWII Era Destroyer.*
+* *Akizuki is named after the WWII Era Destroyer.*
+* I'm still learning, don't mind any horrible mistakes! :)